mestato/EPP622_2024/Lab:-Short-read-variation-I-‐-Read-QC-and-trimming.md

 |Alysson Dekovich|SRR6922446|991054|Alejandra, Argentina
 |Beant Kapoor|SRR6922447|1957684|Alejandra, Argentina

+**NOTE** - Please let us know if you are having any trouble with your assigned fastq files down the road.
+We have downloaded some extra fastq files in case.

 ## 2. Setting up a personal directory
 Go to the analysis directory within the EPP 622 course directory: